 The PPS Register is an online register of security interests held in personal property.

 Secured parties such as financiers and other lenders can register their security interests on the PPS Register.
-It is also be possible to search the PPS Register for details of security interests.
+It is also possible to search the PPS Register for details of security interests.

 The PPS Registrar has responsibility for functions under the Personal Property Securities Act 2009 (Cth) including the administration of the PPS Register.
 The functions of the PPS Registrar and the operation of the PPS Register are supported by the Personal Property Securities Service.